 Photos by David Pilling.
 The bulb photo shows 'rice' (tiny offset bulb) production.
 The first seed photo was taken with reflected light, the second of the same seed was taken using transmitted light, embryos are barely visible, see Fritillaria Germination.
 The final photo taken 63 days later after the seeds had been exposed to cold (32-40 °F) shows the embryos have developed and germination is taking place.

-Fritillaria bithynica is a very dwarf plant native to the Aegean Islands and Western Turkey where it is found in scrub and stony soils.
+Fritillaria bithynica Baker is a very dwarf plant native to the Aegean Islands and Western Turkey where it is found in scrub and stony soils.
 The flowers are yellowish green, almost silver on the outside.
 Mine originated from Jane McGary and the first bloom has been in March 2004.
 The first two photos by Mary Sue Ittner show the outside and looking up at the inside.
 In the third photo we see a very tiny plant of this fritillaria flowering at the base of a deciduous shrub.
 Photo by Mark McDonough taken on March 25, 2004.
-My plants also came from Jane McGary.
+He writes:"My plants also came from Jane McGary.
 In the background are the many thready green sprouts of young Fritillaria pudica bulbs, once again, from Jane McGary.

-Fritillaria bucharica is a large, early-flowering member of the Rhinopetalum section from Central Asia and northern Afghanistan, growing on rocky slopes in the foothills.
+Fritillaria bucharica Regel is a large, early-flowering member of the Rhinopetalum section from Central Asia and northern Afghanistan, growing on rocky slopes in the foothills.
 Fairly easy to grow, it produces numerous whitish flowers on a typically arching stout scape, with many bracts.
 The form in the first photo by Jane McGary is flowering in a bulb frame in Oregon in March, kept fairly dry in summer.
 It is sold as a 'Giant' form, but it is fairly typical of plants she has grown from seed.
 The second photo was taken by Paige Woodward.

-Fritillaria carica from southwest Turkey is best ground in an Alpine house.
+Fritillaria carica Rix from southwest Turkey is best ground in an Alpine house.
 It has gray green leaves and yellow bell shaped flowers.
 Photo by John Lonsdale.

-Fritillaria carica subsp. serpenticola Grown from the Archibalds' seed.
-This is a very dwarf form of the variable F. carica and is native to serpentine soils in Antalya province, Turkey.
-First photo taken by Jane McGary and the second photo by John Lonsdale.
+Fritillaria carica ssp. serpenticola Rix is considered in 2021 to be a synonym of Fritillaria serpenticola (Rix) Teksen & Aytaç.
+The first photo taken by Jane McGary who grew this from the Archibalds' seed.
+It is a very dwarf and is native to serpentine soils in Antalya province, Turkey.
+The second photo by John Lonsdale.

 Seed photos by David Pilling, the first was taken using reflected light and the remainder of the same seed were taken using transmitted light, in the first of these embryos are barely visible, see Fritillaria Germination.
 The next photo taken 33 days later after the seeds had been exposed to cold (32-40 °F) and wet shows the embryos have developed.
 The final photo shows germination after 69 days.

-Fritillaria Index - Asian Fritillaria A-C - Asian Fritillaria D-K - Asian Fritillaria L-R - Asian Fritillaria S-Z - European Fritillaria A-O - European Fritillaria P-Z - Miscellaneous Fritillaria - North American Fritillaria A-L - North American Fritillaria M-Z
+Fritillaria Index - Asian Fritillaria a-c - Asian Fritillaria d-k - Asian Fritillaria l-r - Asian Fritillaria s-z - European Fritillaria a-o - European Fritillaria p-z - Miscellaneous Fritillaria - North American Fritillaria a-l - North American Fritillaria m-z